 2. Raising funds from family and friends

 Your family and friends have your best interests at heart and it may bode well to borrow money to fund your business acquisition through them.
-If you are acquiring a small business and can raise a good percentage of the purchasing cost via your family and friends, then this method of raising finance may be one of the best sources.
-If the purchase is for a medium or a large scale business, this may not be the only source to raise funds.
+If you are acquiring a small business securing a good percentage of the purchasing cost via family and friends is one of the best options.
+If the purchase is for a medium or large scale business, this may not be the only source to raise funds.

 SMERGERS tip: approach your family and friends with a strong business plan, risks and rewards, and business projections.
 This way you make the deal transparent and help them make informed decisions.
 You also need to consider how the funding arrangement will be structured.
 Are you offering equity?
 Or will this be a loan?
 Hire an M&A advisor, they come in handy in structuring financing deals.

-There are a variety of financial institutions who offer secured business loans, ranging from banks to NBFCs (Non-Banking Financial Corporations).
+There are a variety of financial institutions that offer secured business loans, ranging from banks to NBFCs (Non-Banking Financial Corporations).
 The availability of such loans is sensitive to macroeconomic performance.

 If the economy is doing good and growing at a consistent pace year-on-year, access to bank loans is relatively easy.
-Stagnation in consumer markets for a long period makes banks very cautious about lending money to businesses, as they see no uptick in sales.
+Stagnation in consumer markets makes banks very cautious about lending money to businesses, as they see no uptick in sales.

 Most small business loans are secured against the assets of the business.
-So if you are buying a small business, you will need to know what equipment, assets or property that the business has of value.
+If you are buying a small business, you will need to know what equipment, assets or property that the business has of value.
 Banks may also assess your (individual) financial health and capacity to repay the loan.

 SMERGERS tip: Financial institutions need a strong business plan, business financials, projections, clear list of business assets and liabilities for anyone to qualify for a secured loan.
 Loan processing and approvals are laborious tasks, allow yourself a month's time (minimum) to get a loan.
 Prepare a business dossier of all necessary documents and be patient.